kljunowsky/ai-security-agents/README.md

 🔍 Explore ethical hacking methodologies, best practices, and compliance-aware guidance.

 🧠 Extend your LLM prompts with domain-specific intelligence for security, DevSecOps, and threat hunting use cases.

+## Penetration Tester

+A set of collection of penetration testing agents

+## Application Security

+## Threat Intelligence